tipofyzik/mongodb_for_storing_sensor_data/README.md

 ### Sumulation story
 The simulation represents a prototype indoor environmental monitoring system deployed inside a single building.
 The building contains several monitored indoor areas represented by independent sensor devices.
 Each device continuously produces environmental telemetry measurements, including temperature, humidity, gas-related indicators, motion, and light intensity.

-In this scenario, the system administrator wants to validate the behaviour of the indoor environmental monitoring system and ensure that sensor data is correctly processed and stored.
-The administrator can investigate environmental conditions during selected monitoring periods, compare measurements between different sensor devices, and verify that sensor updates and data processing operations are performed correctly.
+In this scenario, facility managers use the system to review indoor environmental conditions, while maintenance engineers ensure that the data processing and storage components operate correctly.
+Data analysts use the stored measurements to perform short-term historical analysis and evaluate sensor behaviour.

 For example, the administrator can analyze temperature or humidity variations within a selected time interval, review smoke or gas sensor activity, and check the history of performed analysis and update operations.